teddygroves/bibat/README.md

 - Author name (the name of your organisation/company/team will also work)
 - Project description
 - Open source license (can be one of MIT, BSD-3 or none)
-- Whether to create a writing directory
+- Whether to create a docs directory, and if so in what format

 A folder with the repo name you chose should now appear in your current working directory, with a lot of the boilerplate work of setting up a cmdstanpy project already done.